impactorbitco/handbook-main/content/ims/policies/information-security/IT Asset Management.md

 1. Conclusion

-By adhering to these IT Asset Management guidelines, Green Orbit Digital ensures that its technology resources are efficiently managed, secure, and aligned with the organisation’s business needs and sustainability goals.
+By adhering to these IT Asset Management guidelines, Impact Orbit Creative Group ensures that its technology resources are efficiently managed, secure, and aligned with the organisation’s business needs and sustainability goals.
 Proper asset management helps to maximise the value of IT investments, improve operational efficiency, and reduce environmental impact.

 Approved by:
 [Name]
 [Position]
-Green Orbit Digital
+Impact Orbit Creative Group

 Date:
 [Approval Date]